A Brief History of the Social Welfare Net

 Successful, by 1974, 15 million people were participating in the food stamp program, and as a result of our recent Great Recession, by September 2013, “47 million Americans, one-sixth of the country,” were receiving food stamps.

-In February 2014, President Obama signed an $8.7 billion food stamp cut into law, which will cause 850,000 households to love $90 each month in food stamp benefits.
+In February 2014, President Obama signed an $8.7 billion food stamp cut into law, which will cause 850,000 households to lose $90 each month in food stamp benefits.

 To provide healthcare for America’s seniors, Medicare came about because, as President Lyndon Johnson said: